vanvolkan/terraform-ansible-aws/README.md

 followed by `terraform plan` which will display information about the deployment.
 If all looks good execute the deployment with the command `terraform apply`.

-To terminate the infrastructure that was deployed execute the comman `terraform destroy`
+To terminate the infrastructure that was deployed execute the command `terraform destroy`